-- BLUE: 16-gauge wire, printed [ACC.
-SECTION B+] #905 WIPER SWITCH (POWER B+), this wire provides ignition switched power to the wiper motor or switch depending on your set-up and comes from the 15-amp WIPER fuse. - This wire should have been rerouted to either the wiper motor or wiper switch on page 17.
-Cut to length and connect. - Please note, this harness does not include any additional wires for vehicles with wipers due to the numerous different systems: factory and aftermarket.
+- BLUE: 16 gauge wire, printed [ACC.
+SECTION B+] #905 >>TO WIPER SWITCH (POWER B+)>>, this wire provides ignition switched power to the wiper motor or switch depending on your set-up and comes from the 15 amp WIPER fuse. - This wire should have been rerouted to either the wiper motor or wiper switch on page 18.